-The Graduate Certificate in the Nonprofit Sector is a professionally-oriented, application-based program for students seeking leadership positions in nonprofit organizations or in a public agency that deals extensively with nonprofits.
+The Graduate Certificate in the Nonprofit Sector, Philanthropy and Social Change is a professionally-oriented, application-based program for students seeking leadership positions in nonprofit organizations or in a public agency that deals extensively with nonprofits.
 The curriculum is designed to address the distinctive features and practices of the nonprofit sector and emphasizes management techniques helpful to nonprofit leaders.

 One of the fastest growing sectors in today’s economy, nonprofit organizations have taken on critical roles in meeting public needs.
 As a result, there is a growing call for professional managers who can lead complex organizations in a time of great uncertainty and change.
 Successful nonprofit organizations today depend on their ability to compete effectively for resources, understand community needs and priorities, and deliver appropriate services within budget.
 The Graduate Certificate in the Nonprofit Sector provides students with the management, fiduciary and analytical tools necessary to assume leadership positions.